Skip to main content

 DOLIER STREET - SCHOOL OF NURSING

-Mary is an Associate Professor in Children's Nursing and researcher in the School of Nursing and Midwifery.
-She is a Registered Children's Nurse and Registered General Nurse with extensive clinical, managerial, teaching and research experience.
-She is an active researcher with a special interest in Health and Wellbeing in Chronic Illness; child and adolescent health, and digital health innovation.
-From February 2020-June 2023, Mary was Director of Teaching and Learning Postgraduate in the Trinity School of Nursing and Midwifery, the largest school in Trinity College Dublin.
-Her remit included the management of the post graduate suite of programmes for 20 taught MSc Programmes, two Higher Diploma Programmes, three Professional Certificate Programmes and seven Microcredentials, in addition to the PG Research offerings of Structured Doctoral and MSc Research.
-She lead on the development of the strategic plan for PG Education in the school, which informed the new school strategy in 2023.During her term, she was the school lead for the HCI Microcredentials Pilot Project; the school was the most successful school in the pilot in TCD.
-Mary is currently engaged in research projects centred on child health and wellbeing in community care, in the development of innovative digital health services in Advanced Nursing Practice in Children's Healthcare in Ireland, Digital Information Provision for Medication Safety, and Digital Health Provision in the new Regional Health Areas.
+Mary is Professor in Children's Nursing, a Fellow of Trinity College Dublin, and Head of the Children's Nursing Discipline in the school.
+She is a Registered Children's Nurse and Registered General Nurse with extensive clinical, managerial, teaching, research and leadership experience.
+She is an experienced and consistently funded researcher with a special interest in child health, advanced practice, and digital health innovation.
+She is an influential contributor at senior level in relation to the development of the new National Children's Hospital, national policy for Children's Nursing in Ireland, Children's Nursing Education, and Nurse education.
+From February 2020-June 2023, Mary was Director of Teaching and Learning (Postgraduate).
+Her remit included the management of the post graduate suite of programmes for 20 taught MSc Programmes, two Higher Diploma Programmes, three Professional Certificate Programmes and twelve Microcredentials, in addition to the Structured Doctoral and MSc Research programmes.
+She was dynamic in the role, leading on the development of the strategic plan for PG Education in the school, and influencing the new school strategy in 2023.During her term, she successfully restructured the PGT and PGR offering, she was the school lead for the HCI Microcredentials Pilot Project; the school is the most successful school in the pilot in TCD, and was appointed to the steering committee and WP6 Lead for Post Graduate Renewal Programme.
+Mary is currently engaged in research projects centred on child health and wellbeing in community care, in the development of innovative digital health services in Advanced Nursing Practice in Children's Health Ireland, Digital Information Provision for Medication Safety, and Digital Health Provision in the new Regional Health Areas.
 She is also supervising PhD students on programmes of research related to child health.
 Mary is a recognised national academic leader in Children's Health, Advanced Practice and Digital Health.
 She has strong interprofessional networks nationally and internationally, and is a member of key committees and groups in relation to these fields.
 She is an influential contributor to the national discourse on developments in Nursing and Midwifery, representing the school, college and IUA Heads on these matters.
+She was nominated by TCD to undertake the Aurora Women in Leadership programme in 23/24.
+She is recognised nationally as a leader in Nursing.

 ASTHMA CHILDHOOD ASTHMA Children's and Young Peoples Nursing Childrens health care children's rights childrens views CHRONICALLY ILL CHILDREN Digital Health International children's research